 A wide variety of student organizations and activities are funded through the Dean of Students Office.
-Funding decisions are made by the Student Funding Board and the Dean of Students Office.
+Funding decisions are made by the Student Funding Board.
 The Dean of Students Office makes every effort to ensure that the limited funds are allocated in an equitable manner and that the organizations and activities funded will adequately represent the interests, needs, and concerns of the HLS community.

 Funding is intended to promote students’ efforts to further their legal education outside the classroom, to provide opportunities for intellectual discourse and social interaction among students with varied interests and perspectives, and to assist students in making satisfying career choices.
 Funding is also intended to enable students to share common cultural and life experiences and to provide opportunities for students to serve others within the HLS community or society at large.
 Funding is intended to benefit the HLS community.

 All student organizations must appoint or elect one person who is responsible for all financial matters.
 This person must be registered with the Dean of Students Office before the organization may access its budget.
-The treasurer must hold the position through June 1 due to the financial reporting schedule at Harvard University.
+The treasurer must hold the position through June 30 due to the financial year end closing schedule at Harvard University.

-Each organization’s treasurer is responsible for overseeing the budget and submitting budget requests to the Dean of Students Office.
-The treasurer is also responsible for assuring that the organization stays within budget.
-Treasurers are required to keep accurate records and should keep copies of all documents relating to financial affairs.
+Each organization’s treasurer is responsible for overseeing its budget, and, therefore, is required to complete financial training with Louise O’Connell in the Dean of Students Office, at the start of the school year.
+The treasurer is responsible for assuring that the organization stays within budget.
+Treasurers are required to keep accurate records and keep copies of all documents relating to financial affairs.
 All requests for payment must be processed by the Dean of Students Office.
 Any group that receives income from any source other than the Dean of Students Office (e.g., dues, admission fees, fundraising activities) must deposit these funds through the Dean of Students Office.

 The fiscal year at Harvard University and HLS runs from July 1 to June 30.
 At the end of the fiscal year, all unexpended funds revert to the University, all outstanding bills are billed to the next year’s budget, and all errors in billing or accounting are irrevocable.
 These policies are enforced by the University.
 The Dean of Students Office is not able to affect this process.